 Designed mainly for those with little or no experience in creative writing.
 An introduction to writing in various genres: poetry, fiction, and plays.
 Students' works discussed in class.
 Limited enrollment.

 MET EN 220: Proseminar: Literacy Study

 Fundamentals of literary analysis and interpretation.
 Intensive study of selected literary texts.
 Frequent papers.
 Limited class size.
-4 cr

 MET EN 305: Advanced Writing of Fiction

 The writing of short stories and perhaps longer fiction discussed in a workshop setting, including one-on- one meetings to discuss student work.